ME 4710 – Foundations in Machine Learning for Engineers

 Teaching Assistant, Georgia Institute of Technology, Mechanical Engineering, 2025

-Teaching Assistant for ME 4710 – Foundations in Machine Learning for Engineers at Georgia Institute of Technology (Fall 2025), working with Dr. Jarred Fountain.
+Teaching Assistant for ME 4710 – Foundations in Machine Learning for Engineers at Georgia Tech (Fall 2025), working with Dr. Jarred Fountain.

 Responsibilities